-I walked up to the main building and met Nicholas, a City of Pleasanton baseball cap on his head and a braid falling onto his back.
-No one else had arrived for the class, so Nicholas suggested I look at the Pleasanton Art League art show going on in the main building while we waited for more people to arrive.
+I walked up to the main building and met Eric, a City of Pleasanton baseball cap on his head and a braid falling onto his back.
+No one else had arrived for the class, so Eric suggested I look at the Pleasanton Art League art show going on in the main building while we waited for more people to arrive.

-A few minutes later, I walked back to where Nicholas stood, talking with a mother and two elementary school boys.
+A few minutes later, I walked back to where Eric stood, talking with a mother and two elementary school boys.
 So the class wasn’t going to be a one-on-one lesson, after all—but it’d still be a pretty small group.
-We sat on some log stump seats while another mom walked up and sat with her son, who was enthused about what Nicholas was talking about.
+We sat on some log stump seats while another mom walked up and sat with her son, who was enthused about what Eric was talking about.
 Both boys seemed to have an avid interest in nature and had apparently just been learning about the Ohlone Indians and the landscape.
-They had met Nicholas before when he spoke at a field trip.
+They had met Eric before when he spoke at a field trip.